-Hedge funds are a portfolio of investments that are designed to outperform the regular index markets like the S&P 500.
-Organizations like ours are run by hedge fund managers (ala… Me!) who have a team of technical, fundamental and quantitative analysts working alongside them, in addition to individuals who are capable of forming a strategy with which to guide the fund (yes, I’m a pretty big deal at work).
+Hedge funds are organizations which build a portfolio of investments that are designed to outperform the regular index markets like the S&P 500.
+Organizations like ours are run by hedge fund managers who have a team of technical, fundamental and quantitative analysts working alongside them, in addition to individuals who are capable of forming a strategy with which to guide the fund (yes, I’m a pretty big deal at work).
 The practices we carry out and strategies we adopt are kept highly secretive so as not to disclose our edge to any competing funds.
 For this reason, it’s virtually impossible to get any kind of access or gain any understanding of precisely what our trading methods involve, unless of course, you have a mole who wants to start their own website and help regular traders (I’m allowed to hate the banking world, whilst still being part of it, right?).

 You certainly do want to copy the best performing hedge funds, at least to a certain extent, and you can achieve that by mimicking the types of portfolio balancing and diversification techniques which they use.
 Portfolios work best when they genuinely mean something to you, so if you have no interest in the products you are trading then it’s unlikely you will make consistent profits in the markets.

 Hedge fund managers have different affiliations when it comes to companies, market sectors, commodities and products which they are interested in; and we will use these affiliations to become experts in these areas of the market so that we can profit within them.
 This is one way we gain a significant edge in the markets.
 Work doesn’t really feel like work when you are doing something which genuinely interests you, and it’s this philosophy that fund managers use to gain an advantage over opposing funds and retail traders alike.
 Investors who have taken an interest in a certain company over many years will have an understanding of it that the majority of the market won’t be able to match, and it’s this expertise which allows them to trade that market with unprecedented confidence and conviction.